kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 **Support required:**

 * Declarative validation will need to provide a easy way for a storage layer to map the internal type of a subresource to the requested versioned type of that resource.
-For primary resoruce validation, the information is present in the requestInfo of the context, but for these validations, the storage layer typically [manages a mapping](https://github.com/kubernetes/kubernetes/blob/30469e180361d7da07b0fee6d47c776fa2cf3e86/pkg/registry/core/replicationcontroller/storage/storage.go#L170-L177) which will need to be used. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and introduces utilities for managing the subresource mapping.
+For primary resource validation, the information is present in the requestInfo of the context, but for these validations, the storage layer typically [manages a mapping](https://github.com/kubernetes/kubernetes/blob/30469e180361d7da07b0fee6d47c776fa2cf3e86/pkg/registry/core/replicationcontroller/storage/storage.go#L170-L177) which will need to be used. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and introduces utilities for managing the subresource mapping.